carmencchow/cyclistic_casestudy/README.md

 ![647](https://github.com/user-attachments/assets/2d246d9c-5299-4d0c-88f2-43d4792cbadc)

-It looks like <i>Racine Ave. & 57th</i> is the station's actual station name.
-Our lookup solved the problem of finding the correct station name, however with 83 records of `start_station_id`s having more than one name, we'll need to clean our data to ensure that each `station_id` has a unique and consistent name.
+It looks like <i>Racine Ave. & 57th</i> is the station's actual name.
+Our lookup solved the problem of finding the correct station name, however with 83 records of `start_station_id`s having more than one name, we'll need to clean our data to ensure that each `station_id` has a unique and consistent `station_name`.

-Let's examine the relationship between `start_station_id` and `start_lat`:
+Now, let's check the relationship between `start_station_id` and `start_lat`:

 ![start_lat2](https://github.com/user-attachments/assets/4adca5e0-98c6-4caf-bd9c-6abb83edb9c7)